 The professor and/or Carmen will assign students to groups who will identify a problematic stereotype and develop a strategy for changing it to a more desirable portrayal for that group.
 This requires getting information from advocacy groups and other stakeholders to determine what a desired portrayal for that group might be.
-This will be done in the form of an asynchronous presentation.
+This will be done in the form of asynchronous presentations.
 The presentations will begin toward the end of the semester.
-More details will be given later in the semester.